Fundraising Doesn't Pause for Hiring

 Why Building High-Performing Advancement Teams Requires a Different Approach

 The strongest candidates are frequently succeeding in their current roles.
-They are building donor relationships, leading portfolios and contributing to fundraising results.
+They are building donor relationships, leading portfolios and contributing to fundraising success.
 Many are not actively searching job boards or submitting applications.

 Identifying exceptional advancement professionals requires specialized networks, proactive outreach and a deep understanding of what success looks like in fundraising roles.
 Workforce studies continue to show that nonprofit organizations face ongoing challenges attracting and retaining qualified talent, particularly in fundraising and advancement functions.²